danbrown1010/Blaktip/README.md

 # Blaktip
-A serverless application used to monitor and manage marine livestock and enironmental instrumentation.
+A serverless application used to monitor and manage marine livestock and environmental instrumentation.
 The app showcases serverless authentication and authorization using the AWS platform.

 The mobile front-end is built using the [Expo](https://expo.io/) framework and client libraries to call AWS services and mobile backend APIs.
 The backend APIs themselves are powered by AWS services.
 The backend APIs are built using a serverless architecture, which makes it easy to deploy updates, and it also means that there are no servers to operationally manage.